 Should you wish to improve your credit record after obtaining your discharge from bankruptcy you may wish to talk to your bank or credit union to find out what steps they suggest for you.
 If you have saved up a down payment, you are borrowing money to purchase something on which the lender can take security, and you have not had credit problems since the bankruptcy, it is unlikely obtaining credit again will be a significant problem.

-When you contact us we will set up an appointment to speak with you and review your financial situation.
-We can do this either by telephone, if you live in a remote community, or in person at our office in either Winnipeg, Manitoba or Kenora, Ontario.
+At that initial meeting, we will review in detail your financial situation.
+We can also do this by telephone if you live in a remote community.
+In-person meetings are held at our Licensed Insolvency Trustee / bankruptcy offices in either Winnipeg, Manitoba or Kenora, Ontario.
 We will review all options available to you including options other than those offered under the Bankruptcy and Insolvency Act.
 We will ensure all your questions are answered and that you have a clear understanding of what the various options and processes are.

 WHEN IS A CONSUMER PROPOSAL A GOOD OPTION?